-They talk about the challenges that some of the people in the team can create.
-And how to deal with them.
+They talk about the challenges that some of the people in the team can create and how to deal with them.
 It talks about getting the fresh relevant talent into the team for new thoughts and experience.
 It talks about using the latest tools in vogue and using the platforms available.
-And it talks about not really giving the project to who came up with the idea.
-But to the best person to execute it.
+It talks about not really giving the project to those who came up with the idea but to the best person to execute it.